OzturkVedat/BookStoreAPI/README.md

 ## Overview

-A .NET Core Web API for a bookstore with a primary focus on testing functionality, including unit, integration, and end-to-end (E2E) tests.
+A .NET Core Web API for a bookstore 📚 with a primary focus on testing functionality 🧪, including unit, integration, and end-to-end (E2E) tests.

 ## Features